suhasm1990/reactNativeiOSApp/README.md

 * Run npm start in CMD.
 * Scan the QR code in expo app.
 * Your app will be rendered in the iPhone.

+For other references and details please check out RunApp.md